sammuelayim/Bank-Term-Deposit-Prediction/README.md

 An assessment report detailing the analysis, methodologies, and findings of this project can be accessed [here](https://docs.google.com/document/d/1GBvXILQBgsFkdjd8mBx9gHqmGP5_sd-YgxTuHhMQmws/edit?usp=sharing).

 ## File Descriptions
+This repository contains various resources related to a project for predicting whether a client will subscribe to a term deposit, using machine learning models and data analytics techniques.
 The following files are included in this repository:
 - **`.ipynb_checkpoints/`**: This folder contains Jupyter notebook checkpoints for saving progress.
 - **`BankCode.ipynb`**: Jupyter notebook for initial data processing and code.
 - **`BankTask.ipynb`**: Jupyter notebook for completing tasks associated with the bank term deposit analysis.